 The Pelletron accelerator laboratory at IUAC has been operational since July 1991.
 It has completed 29 years of successful operation.
 Over the years since its installation, it has been providing ion beams to more than 400 users from India and abroad.
-Majority of the user communities are from universities in the country.
-The 15 UD Pelletron with six established beam lines provides ions beams for experiments involving basic and applied research in nuclear physics, atomic physics, material science, atomic mass spectrometry, bio sciences and other allied fields (phase I).
+The majority of the user communities are from universities in the country.
+The 15 UD Pelletron with six established beamlines provides ions beams for experiments involving basic and applied research in nuclear physics, atomic physics, material science, atomic mass spectrometry, biosciences, and other allied fields (phase I).
 The accelerator has been operational over a wide range of energies.
-To pursue experiments involving with higher energies, the energized particles delivered from the Pelletron are further subjected with LINAC facility to boost up the energy.
-With this extended setup (or Phase II), the established experimental facilities are GPSC II (General Purpose Scattering Chamber II), Material Science II., HYRA (HYbrid Recoil mass Analyzer) and Atomic physics.
+To pursue experiments involving higher energies, the energized particles delivered from the Pelletron are further subjected to the LINAC facility to boost up the energy.
+With this extended setup (or Phase II), the established experimental facilities are GPSC II (General Purpose Scattering Chamber II), Material Science II., HYRA (HYbrid Recoil mass Analyzer), and Atomic physics.

-The 15 UD Pelletron is a tandem electrostatic accelerator capable of accelerating ion beams of all essentially stable nuclei with energies upto 200 MeV depending on the ion species.
+The 15 UD Pelletron is a tandem electrostatic accelerator capable of accelerating ion beams of all essentially stable nuclei with energies up to 200 MeV depending on the ion species.
 The ion source for this machine is Multi cathode cesium sputter negative ion source.
-The negative ions are produced and pre-accelerated upto ~ 300keV in Ion Source.
-The desired ion beams are selected and also bent from the horizontal plane to vertical plane using a Injector magnet.
+The negative ions are produced and pre-accelerated up to ~ 300keV in Ion Source.
+The desired ion beams are selected and also bent from the horizontal plane to the vertical plane using an Injector magnet.
 These ions are injected into the 15 UD pelletron for acceleration.
 The electrostatic accelerator is installed in vertical configuration inside a tank filled with SF6 insulating gas.
-The tandem accelerator has both ends at ground with high -voltage terminal at the middle.
+The tandem accelerator has both ends at the ground with high -voltage terminal at the middle.
 The terminal is connected to the tank vertically through accelerating tubes.
-These tubes maintained a potential gradient from the tank top to the terminal as well as from terminal to tank bottom.
-Two metal pellet charging chains are used for generation of high voltage at the terminal.
+These tubes maintained a potential gradient from the tank top to the terminal as well as from the terminal to the tank bottom.
+Two metal pellet charging chains are used for the generation of high voltage at the terminal.
 This terminal can be charged to a high potential that can be varied from 4 to 15 MV.
-The principle involved in generating high voltage at terminal is Van de Graaff generator.
+The principle involved in generating high voltage at the terminal is the Van de Graaff generator.

-The acceleration is due to electrostatic attraction between the negative ions and high positive potential terminal.
-Terminal is equipped with gas stripper differentially pumped by two turbo pumps.
+The acceleration is due to the electrostatic attraction between the negative ions and the high positive potential terminal.
+The terminal is equipped with a gas stripper differentially pumped by two turbopumps.
 It also has a foil stripper assembly.
-On reaching the terminal they pass through a stripper which removes electrons away, thereby converting into positive ions.
+On reaching the terminal they pass through a stripper which removes electrons away, thereby converting them into positive ions.
 These ions are again accelerated to ground potential to the tank bottom.
 In this case, the acceleration is due to electrostatic repulsion between the high terminal potential and the resulting positive ions.
-Hence, the ions emerging out of the accelerator has energy gain E= V(q+1), V = terminal potential, q = charge state of the positive charge after stripping.
-These high energy ions are then analyzed to the required energy with an analyzer magnet.
-The ions are bent into horizontal plane by this magnet.
-The ions are directed to a desired experimental area with a multiport switching magnet which can deflect the ion beam into any of the six established beam lines.
-In addition to DC beam (continous beam), it can deliver pusled beam of 1.2ns to 2 ns width separated by 250ns to 2us could be delivered with multi harmonic buncher in the low energy section.
-The entire machine is computer controlled and is operated from the control room.
+Hence, the ions emerging out of the accelerator have energy gain E= V(q+1), V = terminal potential, q = charge state of the positive charge after stripping.
+These high-energy ions are then analyzed to the required energy with an analyzer magnet.
+The ions are bent into a horizontal plane by this magnet.
+The ions are directed to a desired experimental area with a multiport switching magnet that can deflect the ion beam into any of the six established beamlines.
+In addition to the DC beam (continuous beam), it can deliver a pulsed beam of 1.2ns to 2 ns width separated by 250ns to 2us could be delivered with multi harmonic buncher in the low energy section.
+The entire machine is computer-controlled and is operated from the control room.

 Beams Delivered by Pelletron accelerator